yext/search-ui-react/docs/search-ui-react.generativedirectanswerprops.answerheader.md

 ## GenerativeDirectAnswerProps.answerHeader property

-The header for the answer portion of the generative direct answer.
+The header for the answer section of the generative direct answer.

 **Signature:**